google/flatbuffers/docs/source/Schemas.md

 Tables are the main way of defining objects in FlatBuffers, and consist of a name (here `Monster`) and a list of fields.
 Each field has a name, a type, and optionally a default value.
-If the default value is not specified in the schema, it will be `0` for scalar types, or `NULL` for other types.
+If the default value is not specified in the schema, it will be `0` for scalar types, or `null` for other types.
 Some languages support setting a scalar's default to `null`.
 This makes the scalar optional.

 Fields do not have to appear in the wire representation, and you can choose